Accumulator-Aware Post-Training Quantization for Large Language Models: Experiments

-As discussed in~\cite{colbert2024a2q+}, the $\ell_1$-norm of an unconstrained weight vector inherently grows as its dimensionality increases.
-This suggests that accumulator-aware quantization scales well to strictly deeper neural architectures since the constraints tighten with width rather than depth; experimental results on the ResNet family support this hypothesis~\cite{colbert2024a2q+}.
-However, this also suggests that accumulator-aware quantization scales poorly in neural network families that grow in width, as is the case in transformer architectures~\cite{zhang2022opt, biderman2023pythia}.
-Thus, to scale our accumulator-aware PTQ framework to billion-parameter language models, we turn to our multi-stage accumulation variant of AXE (see Section~\ref{sec:a2ptq}).
-Note that this scenario has implications for accelerating inference via software-based compute tiling~\cite{bandishti2012tiling} and hardware-based datapath optimizations~\cite{zhang2015optimizing}.
-In these examples, one assumes the partial sums of a dot product are concurrently computed in fixed-length tiles of size~$T$, which can effectively be interpreted as smaller dot products within our framework.
-Thus, our goal in this setting is to maximize model accuracy for a target inner accumulator bit width~$P_I$ that is assumed to be universal across all tiles.
-In such a setting, our accumulator width is fixed even as models grow wider.
+The $\ell_1$-norm of an unconstrained weight vector inherently grows as its dimensionality increases.
+This suggests that accumulator-aware quantization scales well to strictly deeper neural architectures since the constraints tighten with width rather than depth; experimental results on the ResNet family support this hypothesis~\citep{colbert2024a2q+}.
+However, this also suggests that accumulator-aware quantization scales poorly in neural network families that grow in width, as is the case in transformer architectures~\citep{zhang2022opt, biderman2023pythia}.
+Thus, to scale our accumulator-aware PTQ framework to billion-parameter language models, we turn to our multi-stage accumulation variant of AXE, as introduced in Section~\ref{sec:multistage}.
+Here, one assumes the partial sums of a dot product are concurrently computed in fixed-length tiles of size~$T$.
+Our goal in this setting is to minimize perplexity for a target inner accumulator bit width~$P_I$ that is assumed to be universal across all tiles.
+Hence, our accumulator width is constant even as models grow wider.

-Rather than exploring the full quantization design space, we focus on 4-bit weights and 8-bit activations (W4A8) to maximize utility across platforms with a reasonable number of experiments, as prior studies have suggested this configuration is generally useful~\cite{li2024evaluating, dettmers2023case}.
-We evaluate AXE on top of both GPFQ and OPTQ using tiles of 64 or 128 elements under 16-bit accumulator constraints (note that $P_I^*=20$ when $T=128$ for W4A8 via Eq.~\ref{eq:data-type-bound}).
-For each model, we provide the perplexity of both the unconstrained baseline algorithm (\textit{e.g.}, GPFQ or OPTQ with activation quantization) and the original 32-bit floating-point model.
-We report our results in Table~\ref{tbl:pythia-scaling}.
-We find that the peak memory utilization of GPFQ precludes its evaluation on billion-parameter LLMs.
-Thus, we introduce a functionality equivalent memory-efficient reformulation to enable the algorithm to scale to larger models (see Appendix~\ref{appendix:fast-gpfq}).
+Rather than exploring the full quantization design space, we focus on 4-bit weights and 8-bit activations (W4A8) to maximize utility across platforms with a reasonable number of experiments as prior studies have established this configuration is generally useful~\citep{dettmers2023case, li2024evaluating}.
+We evaluate AXE on top of both GPFQ and OPTQ using tiles of $128$ elements under $16$-bit accumulator constraints (note that $P_I^*=20$ when $T=128$ for W4A8 via Eq.~\ref{eq:data-type-bound}).
+Prior work has also established $128$ to be a generally useful tiling size: AVX-512 ISA supports $T=32$ elements~\citep{meta2018fbgemm}, Ryzen AI NPUs support $T=64$ elements~\citep{amd2024xnda}, and many works allocate scaling factors in groups of $128$ elements~\citep{lin2023awq, liu2024spinquant}.
+For these experiments, we apply Hadamard-based incoherence processing~\citep{ashkboos2024quarot, tseng2024quip} to mitigate the impact of outliers when quantizing activations in LLMs.